All Products

 Important

-If you require cross-origin playback in your browser, you must configure the Access-Control-Allow-Origin header.
-For more information, see Configure HTTP headers.
+• To enable cross-domain playback in browsers, configure the HTTP header Access-Control-Allow-Origin.
+For more information, see Configure HTTP Headers.

 Note